Grilled Brussels Sprouts

 WHERE DO BRUSSELS SPROUTS ORIGINATE FROM?

-This vegetable that is native to the Mediterranean along with other cabbage varieties first appeared in Northern Europe in the 5th century and was later cultivated in the 13th century near Brussels, Belgium.
+This vegetable which is native to the Mediterranean along with other cabbage varieties first appeared in Northern Europe in the 5th century and was later cultivated in the 13th century near Brussels, Belgium.
 So now you know that the name actually came from Brussels.

 A lot of people misspell this vegetable but it needs to be capitalized to be proper and have the added ‘s’ on the end of Brussels to be correct.